We help you discover your callings and overcome obstacles

 That’s when she created Brand Identity Quest, a 14 week course to help entrepreneurs launch and brand their startups.
 She invested in years of Internet marketing courses, eventually getting certified as a Digital Marketer in 2016.

 Dana is passionate about following after the Lord in her callings and helping others to do the same.
 She loves writing poetry, plays, short stories, and music.
 She believed that entrepreneurialism was the best way for her to help people and to be a vehicle for God’s glory.
-And she saw that to stay at home with her son her family needed an extra source of income and she needed to help her husband start his own business.
+And she saw that to stay at home with her son, her family needed an extra source of income and she needed to help her husband start his own business.

 Recently her dream of owning a camper came true.
 In fact, they found a glamper, a 1976 Red Dale Camper, completely decorated to exactly her style.
 Everyone who knows her well agrees the camper is Dana to a T!
 Owning this camper is very nostalgic to her as Dana had traveled as a young child around the world with her family as the youngest of five in a 1968 Red Dale Camper.
 One of her goals is to write a book about her experiences and adventures and to help her mother write one also.

 Dana enjoys home decorating and sewing costumes.
-Something’s she’s become adept at over the past year while running the LARPing Club.
+Something’s she’s become adept at over the past several years while running the LARPing Club.
 If you would have told her a few years ago that she would be found outside on her front lawn sword fighting with kids in a “gown and a crown” she wouldn’t have believed you!
 She’s enjoyed her role as playing the “Healing Mother” Queen Amaterien in their ongoing play for the club and it has been a challenge that’s brought much satisfaction and personal growth.
 As an avid fan of Lord of the Rings and Narnia, this has been an unexpected dream come true!

 Along with having dreams and visions sometimes comes overwhelm.
 She knows she cannot do this by herself.
 That’s why she’s slowly developing a team, which for now primarily consists of her family.
 They are all in it for the long haul!